Sorting in Memristive Memory: Comparison and Application

 \subsection{Circuit-Level Simulations}

-For circuit-level evaluation of the proposed designs~we implemented a 16$\times$16 crossbar and necessary control~signals~in Cadence Virtuoso.
-For memristor simulations, we used the Voltage Controlled ThrEshold Adaptive Memristor (VTEAM) model~\cite{VTEAM}.
-The Parameters used for the VTEAM model can be seen in Table~\ref{tab:vteam_values}.\ignore{ with the following parameters: \{$R_{on}, R_{off}, VT_{on},$ $ VT_{off}, x_{on}, x_{off}, k_{on}, k_{off}, \alpha_{on}, \alpha_{off}$\}=\{{ 1k$\Omega$, 300k$\Omega$, -1.5V, 300mV, 0nm, 3nm, -216.2m/sec, 0.091m/sec, 4, 4\}}}\\ We evaluated the designs in an analog mixed-signal environment by using the Spectre simulation platform with 0.1$ns$ transient step.
+We implemented a 16$\times$16 crossbar and necessary control~signals~in Cadence Virtuoso for circuit-level evaluation of the proposed designs.
+For memristor simulations, we used the Voltage Controlled ThrEshold Adaptive Memristor (VTEAM) model~{\cite{VTEAM}}.
+The Parameters used for the VTEAM model can be seen in Table~\ref{tab:vteam_values}.
+We evaluated the designs in an analog mixed-signal environment by using the Spectre simulation platform with 0.1$ns$ transient step.
 For MAGIC operations, we applied $V_{SET}$=$2.08V$ with 1$ns$ pulse-width to initialize the output memristors to \gls{lrs}.
-For the simplicity of controller design, we consider the same clock cycle period of $\sim$1.25$ns$ and $V_0$ pulse-width of 1$ns$ for all operations. $V_0$ voltage for \texttt{NOT}, 2-input \texttt{NOR}, 3-input \texttt{NOR}, and 4-input \texttt{NOR} is $ 1.1V$, $950mV$, $1.05V$, $1.15V$, respectively.
-We perform the copy operations by using two consecutive \texttt{NOT} operations.\\ To estimate the total energy of in-memory computations, we first find the energy consumption of each operation.
+For the simplicity of controller design, we consider the clock cycle period of 1.25$ns$ and $V_0$ pulse-width of 1$ns$ for all operations. $V_0$ voltage for \texttt{NOT}, 2-input \texttt{NOR}, 3-input \texttt{NOR}, and 4-input \texttt{NOR} is $ 1.1V$, $950mV$, $1.05V$, and $1.15V$, respectively.
+We perform the copy operations by using two consecutive \texttt{NOT} operations.

+To estimate the total energy of in-memory computations, we first find the energy consumption of each operation.
 The energy number measured for each operation depends on the states of input memristors (i.e., LRS, HRS).
 We consider all possible cases when measuring the energy of each operation.
 For example, the 3-input \texttt{NOR} has eight possible combinations of input states.
-We report the average energy of these eight cases as the energy of 3-input \texttt{NOR}.
-The measured energy for some operations are reported in Table~\ref{tab:energy_values}.\ignore{initialization, copy, \texttt{NOT}, 2-input \texttt{NOR}, 3-input \texttt{NOR}, and 4-input \texttt{NOR} was $2.35pJ$, $40.08fJ$, $20.04fJ$, $9.01fJ$, $37.24fJ$, and $54.51fJ$, respectively.}The reported energy for the proposed in-memory sorting designs is the sum of the energy consumed by these operations.
-To control the execution of in-memory operations we add some additional logic circuitry to the CMOS memory controller.
-Our synthesis results show that the overhead area and energy consumption of this additional circuitry is negligible compared to the in-memory operations. }
+We consider the average energy of these eight cases as the energy of 3-input \texttt{NOR}.
+The average measured energy of different operations is reported in Table~\ref{tab:energy_values}.
+Note that higher energy consumption for \texttt{NOT} operation compared to 2-input \texttt{NOR} is due to using a higher $V_0$ voltage for \texttt{NOT}.
+The reported energy for the proposed in-memory sorting designs is the sum of the energy consumed by all operations.

-\nima{Is the 2-input NOR value correct?
-It seems a bit too low (especially that it's half of NOT operation seems strange).
-Please double check.}